jritsema/photo-search/readme.md

 $ docker-compose up
 ```

 Next, index your photo collection by uploading the metadata into Elasticsearch.
+This requires exiftool to be installed.

 ```bash
 $ node . --photodir /path/to/photos --hostandport es-instance:9200
 ```

 Run a web server that can generate image thumbnails.
+This requires imagemagick to be installed.

 ```bash
 $ node thumbnail-server.js /path/to/photos